Leafminers

 Biological

-Generally, leafminer numbers are strongly suppressed by natural predators and outbreaks are usually associated with the use of insecticides.
+Generally, leafminer numbers are strongly suppressed by natural predators, and outbreaks are usually associated with using insecticides.
 Several parasitic wasps and predators, including vespid wasps (yellow jacket and European paper wasp) and predatory thrips, will attack leafminers.

 More Information